pixeline/Front-end-best-practices/css.md

 ```

 - **Use CSS3 techniques**
 A lot of CSS3 properties can be used right now.
+You can freely use border-radius, box-shadow, text-shadow, multiple backgrounds, resize, transitions and a lot of other properties.
+Check on [Can I use](http://caniuse.com/) or [HTML5Please](http://html5please.com/#css) for up-to-date compatibility tables.

 - **Compress your CSS when you're done**